apsolut-public/quick-assets-with-vite/README.md

 # quick-assets-with-vite
 Start building with VITE
-- can start building normal JS/SCSS
+- can start building react
-- can start building wp.blocks
+- can start using scss

     ```